 Sinterit Lisa prints with a minimum layer thickness of 0.075 mm, the build chamber is 150х200х150 mm.
 It’s one of the most affordable SLS 3D printers on the market.
 You can check out the current price on our website.

 Being a desktop 3D printer, Sinterit Lisa provides a relatively large build volume, especially for an SLS 3D printer in such a price range.
 The machine will allow you to print with Flexa Black/Grey, as well as more sturdy and rigid PA12.
 The model has a touch screen for convenience.

-High-speed 3D Printing allows to mass produce even high quality objects with complex geometry.
-Considering the cost of materials, integration of such machines into production is often profitable.
+High-speed 3D Printing allows mass-producing even high-quality objects with complex geometry.
+Considering the cost of materials, the integration of such machines into production is often profitable.

 LSPc 3D printers are more affordable - they can be bought without any subscriptions, which is a plus.
 However, they are not cheap and require expensive proprietary materials.
 Due to that, in most cases, they are only profitable when working 24/7 at the highest capacity.
 For small enterprises, the use of such printers may be disadvantageous due to its long pay-off period.

 SLS 3D printing is a viable alternative.
 It used to be inaccessible due to the cost and size of equipment, but the latest advances brought about more affordable and compact desktop SLS 3D printers.

 Materials won’t be a problem - many manufacturers produce polyamide and other polymer powders.
 It won’t be possible to make materials proprietary.

 Now, when buying a relatively low-cost 3D printer you get a machine capable of producing functional industrial-grade parts.
 Such a printer quickly pays off and keeps bringing profits afterward.